oscafrica/documentation/src/GOVERNANCE.md

 What this means is that they make a proposal and state that they will start implementing it in **72 hours** unless someone objects.
-72 hours is chosen because it accounts for different timezones and non-LibreHealth commitments.
+72 hours is chosen because it accounts for different timezones and non-Open Source Community Africa commitments.
 If the 72 hours are touching a weekend/holidays it would be wise to extend the timeframe a bit.
 This will ensure that people can participate in the proposal even when they were offline over the weekend.